mojombo/proxymachine/README.md

 for more data to arrive, or close the connection.
 Once the block returns an address, a connection to the backend is made, the buffer is replayed to the backend, and the client and backend connections are hooked up to form a straight proxy.
-This bidirectional proxy continues to exist until with the client or backend close the connection.
+This bidirectional proxy continues to exist until either the client or backend close the connection.